BrunosCodeLab/SentimentAnalysis-ML_NLP/README.md

 # Sentiment Analysis Project
 This project explores sentiment analysis as an application of natural language processing (NLP) in tourism, specifically through the analysis of guest reviews.
 During the development process, I gained valuable experience in data handling, text preprocessing, training sentiment analysis models, and evaluating their performance.
+Also, the code was written in Google Colab.

 # Language
 <ins>The project and its comments are written in **Croatian</ins>** while the reviews are written in English.